 My name is Steven Humphreys, and I am really happy you dropped by to read my poetry.
-I wrote all the poems within this site.
+All my poems are original, written by yours truly.

 According to the ‘Myers Briggs type indicator’, (I took in college to try to find my job niche in life.
 Found out at age 19 not many salaried poet jobs open!)
 I am an ‘INFJ’ personality.
-This means I’m an ‘Introvert’, apparently a good personality for writers.
+This means I’m as much as an ‘Introvert’ as anyone can be… apparently the perfect personality for writers.

-You will often find me about town and around the house dressed in short pants, baseball hat, tee-shirt and flip-flops.
-I am actually a pretty down to earth homebody who likes watching Horror and corny ‘B’ movies.
-As you can see above in the photo, I love my animals.
-We also have cats!
+You will find me about town and around the house dressed in short pants, baseball hat, tee-shirt and flip-flops.
+I am a down to earth homebody who likes watching Horror and corny ‘B’ movies.

-I was greatly inspired by Edgar Allan Poe’s poem ‘Annabel Lee’ and intrigued by Henry David Thoreau’s notes on how he spent his time (two years) at ‘Walden Pond’ at an early age.
-I wanted to (be) write like them.
+At an early age, I got inspired by Edgar Allan Poe’s poem ‘Annabel Lee’ and by Henry David Thoreau’s notes on how he spent his time (two years) at ‘Walden Pond’.

-J.D.
-Salinger’s ‘Catcher in the Rye’ and Charles Bukowski’s own version ~ ‘Ham on Rye’ caught my eye.
-But, I didn’t read them both in high school.
-I found Salinger’s book in a ‘storage box’ my wife’s kids left in our garage!
+I enjoyed reading J.D.
+Salinger’s ‘Catcher in the Rye’ and Charles Bukowski’s own version ~ ‘Ham on Rye’.
+But, I didn’t read them both in high school like so many other kids do.
+I found Salinger’s book in the bottom of a ‘storage box’ my wife’s kids left in our garage!
 And, as for ‘Charles’, I have no idea how I stumbled upon his works!
-But, I am sure grateful I had.
-Crude, but incredible!
+But, I am sure grateful I have.

-I was inspired to stay up all night one Saturday evening (when fifteen years old) writing over fifty poems.
-Unfortunately, they are all lost… I do vaguely remember one about rats!
+I was moved to stay up all night one Saturday evening (when fifteen years old) writing over fifty poems.
+Unfortunately, they are all lost… Yet, I do vaguely remember one about rats!

 I created Poetry Madness to share my poems with the world.
 This is why I added the ‘Google translator’ widget for automatic translation of site content in any language.

 Maybe, you are curious about how to publish your own book of poems or how to write a ‘how-to book’ or novel?
-If I can do it, why not you, too?
-Learn how you can self publish your new book.
-Maybe, I might have a few suggestions that might get you started.
+You can self publish your new book fairly easy these days.
+Maybe, I might have a few suggestions that might help get you started.